 During the 1940s and 1950s, the airline expanded its operations significantly.
 It expanded its domestic services and began operating international flights to neighboring South American countries.
 By the 1960s, VASP had risen to a leading position and became Brazil’s largest domestic airline.
 It incorporated jet aircraft into its fleet and promoted Congonhas Airport as a hub.

-However, VASP faced difficulties in the following decades as it had to face increasing competition from new airlines such as Varig and Transbrasil.
-Despite this, the company maintained a significant share of the Brazilian domestic market.
+However, VASP faced difficulties in the following decades as it faced increasing competition from new airlines such as Varig and Transbrasil.
+The company maintained a significant share of the Brazilian domestic market despite this.

 The 1990s brought both expansion and difficulties to VASP.
 As the airline expanded its international presence with flights to the United States, Europe, and Asia, financial problems began to arise.
 A brief privatization in the 1990s did not improve the situation, and over the next decade, the airline gradually reduced traffic while struggling with debt and stiff competition.